conestack/yafowil/src/yafowil/base.rst

         - path      : MYFAIL
         - blueprints: blueprint_names_goes_here
         - task      : render
-        - descr     : with name "1"
+        - descr     : failed at '1' in mode 'edit'
     ...
     ValueError: renderer has to fail